leonardreidy/js-ds/README.md

     s.clear();			 	        // clear the stack
     s.toString();		 	        // get a string representation of the stack

-## Extending js-ds classes
+## Extending JSDS classes
-To facilitate pseudoclassical inheritance, the js-ds module includes a utility function, called extends() based on the same pattern used by the MS TypeScript transpiler.
-Here is an example of how to extend a js-ds
+To facilitate pseudoclassical inheritance, the JSDS module includes a utility function, called extends() based on the same pattern used by the MS TypeScript transpiler.
+Here is an example of how to extend a JSDS
 class:

     var ChattyStack = (function(parent) {